Internal Parts of the Domestic Refrigerator

 5) Evaporator or chiller or freezer: The refrigerant at very low pressure and temperature enters the evaporator or the freezer.
 The evaporator is the heat exchanger made up of several turns of copper or aluminum tubing.
 In domestic refrigerators the plate types of evaporator is used as shown in the figure above.
 The refrigerant absorbs the heat from the substance to be cooled in the evaporator, gets evaporated and it then sucked by the compressor.
 This cycle keeps on repeating.

-6) Temperature control devise or thermostat: To control the temperature inside the refrigerator there is thermostat, whose sensor is connected to the evaporator.
+6) Temperature control device or thermostat: To control the temperature inside the refrigerator there is the thermostat, whose sensor is connected to the evaporator.
 The thermostat setting can be done by the round knob inside the refrigerator compartment.
 When the set temperature is reached inside the refrigerator the thermostat stops the electric supply to the compressor and compressor stops and when the temperature falls below certain level it restarts the supply to the compressor.

 7) Defrost system: The defrost system of the refrigerator helps removing the excess ice from the surface of the evaporator.
 The defrost system can be operated manually by the thermostat button or there is automatic system comprising of the electric heater and the timer.

 Those were the some internal components of the domestic refrigerator; now let us see the external parts.

 External Visible Parts of the Refrigerator